skharrison/CF-BM-WGS-data-analysis/README.md

 > -1 forward read file -2 reverse read file.
 > -o output file that specified name by replacing the _R1.fastq portion of input file with _output.
 Allowing for each sample to then be in its own diretory.

+- add attempt to do with their error correction on a few samples and then compare assembly stats

 **VCF annotation/analysis**
 - code for vcf annotation (perl/python?), KEGG/KOG protein prediction